r-lib/fs/cran-comments.md

 This is a resubmission.

-I have now included the libuv license and copyright holders in the file LICENSE in the package root directory.
-The copyright holders listed in the previous reply are contributors to the libuv library and are now included in this file.
+I have now included the libuv license and copyright holders in the file inst/NOTICE and made the license in the DESCRIPTION GPL-3.
+The "missing" copyright holders listed in the previous replies are contributors to the libuv library and are now included in this file.

 As mentioned in my comments in the previous submission, and in the SystemRequirements field in the DESCRIPTION, this package requires libbsd to be